 Note: If you see a warning message about changing your DNS settings, disregard it.
 Adding the TXT record won’t damage your website or DNS settings.

-Scroll to the bottom of the page and click Verify my domain.
+Scroll to the bottom of the next page and click Verify my domain.

-If you need help with verification you can contact G Suite Support.
+If you need help with verification you can contact Google Workspace support.

-After you verify your domain, you can set up Gmail with G Suite.
+After you verify your domain, you can set up Gmail with Google Workspace.
 Keep the Admin Console and your domain host site open in your browser.
 In a new tab or window, open detailed instructions for setting up Gmail with your host.